Review of Northwest Naturals Freeze Dried Raw Dog Food

 The third ingredient is beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

-The fourth ingredient is ground beef bone, an excellent source of natural calcium.
+The next ingredient is ground beef bone, an excellent source of natural calcium.

-The sixth ingredient is broccoli.
-Broccoli is a healthy green vegetable and a member of the kale family.
+The next ingredient is broccoli, which is a healthy green vegetable and a member of the kale family.
 It’s notably rich in vitamin C and fiber and numerous other nutrients.

 Like other cruciferous vegetables, broccoli is believed to provide anti-cancer benefits.